Editor's note: This article was updated on Feb. 13, 2020.

 On the economy…she wants to invest in housing to bring down rents by 10% while also creating 1.5 million new jobs and start closing the racial wealth gap.
 Ambitious.
 She also has what she calls her ultra-millionaire tax: it will target the richest 0.1% of Americans to raise nearly $3 trillion that can be used to “rebuild the middle class.”
 She’s also proposing to break up Google, Facebook and Amazon, and to ban companies with over $25 billion in revenue “to act as operators and users of a platform.”
 She also wants to have regulators review already-closed mergers – like the Bayer-Monsanto merger.
 Oh, and she wants to give workers a boost by doing things like expanding the right to unionize and upping the federal minimum wage to $15 an hour.

-On health care…within her first 100 days in office, she’ll offer a public health insurance option.
-It would be free for children and lower-income families.
-People outside those categories can pay to opt in.
-Eventually, she would phase out private insurance and make national health insurance free for everyone.
+On health care...three words: Medicare.
+For.
+All.
 The phrase you’ll be hearing her say over and over again?
 ‘Not one penny.’
-That’s how little the middle class will be taxed for her healthcare plan.
-To fund her $20.5 trillion idea, she’s calling for employer contributions and a tax increase on wealthy Americans.
-Warren also plans to reduce drug costs, undo Trump admin’s policies (like ending the Medicaid work requirements) and address the maternal mortality crisis.
+That’s how little the middle class will be taxed for her health care plan, which she says will cost $20.5 trillion over a decade.
+Warren also plans to reduce drug costs, undo Trump admin policies (like ending the Medicaid work requirements), and address the maternal mortality crisis.